bmaitho/python-p3-v2-final-project-template/README.md

 -  Run pipenv install to install the dependencies.
 -  Run pipenv shell to activate the virtual environment.
 -  Running the CLI
--  To start the CLI, run:
+-  To start the CLI, run: python lib/cli.py

 ## The CLI offers the following options:
 ```